SumedhaZaware/Web-Technology-SPPU-2019-Pattern/README.md

 **Assignment-1**

-Before coding of the website, planning is important, students should visit different websites for the different client projects and note down the evaluation results for these websites, either good website or bad website in following format:
+<p align="justify">Before coding of the website, planning is important, students should visit different websites for the different client projects and note down the evaluation results for these websites, either good website or bad website in following format:<p>

 1. Sr. No.
 2. Website URL